 The Center for Digital Humanities is an interdisciplinary research center and academic unit within the Princeton University Library.
-While the global digital humanities community is constantly defining and redefining itself, at the CDH we embrace an inclusive understanding of DH that respects and investigates the myriad ways digital methods and technologies are opening new avenues for research into the human experience, past and present.
+At the CDH we embrace an inclusive understanding of DH that respects and investigates the myriad ways digital methods and technologies are opening new avenues for research into the human experience, past and present.

-Consultation: Our staff members consult on digital humanities projects to facilitate collaborations and connections on and off campus.
+Staff members consult on digital humanities projects at any stage of development to facilitate collaborations and connections on and off campus.
 The CDH also hosts an open lab and welcomes students, faculty, and staff to work collaboratively in our space.

-Teaching: CDH staff and affiliated researchers teach hands-on workshops that relate digital methods to humanities research.
-We're also working to establish digital humanities in the graduate and undergraduate curriculum at Princeton.
+CDH staff and affiliated researchers teach hands-on workshops that relate digital methods to humanities research.
+We are also working to establish digital humanities in the graduate and undergraduate curriculum at Princeton.

-The not-so-fine print: The Center for Digital Humanities develops open access projects and open source software.
-As appropriate, CDH staff members may serve as Project Lead or Co-Project Lead on CDH projects.
+The Center for Digital Humanities develops open access projects and open source software.
+As appropriate, CDH staff members may serve as Principal Investigator or Co-Principal Investigator on CDH projects.